-- (2) Whenever any search is made or any such writen authority is issued, the police officer concerned shall, as soon as practicable, report the issue of the authority, the grounds on which it is issued and the results of any search made under it, to a district magistrate within whose area of jurisdiction the search is to be made or was made. - (3) Where anything is seized after a search conducted pursuant to this section, the police officer seizing it shall issue an official receipt evidencing such seizure and bearing, in addition to his own signature, the signature of the owner of the premises searched and that of at least one independent person who witnessed the search.

-- (4) Where at any stage of the investigations it appears that anything seized is not related to any economic or other offence in respect of which any person is or is to be charged, the police officer in charge of the case shall forthwith cause the thing to be restored to its owner and shall in no case detain it longer than is necessary. - (5) Any person who being empowered by law to order, authorize or conduct the search of a building, vessel, carriage, box, receptacle or place, exercises such power without having a reasonable ground is guilty of the offence of abuse of office in terms of section 96 of the Penal Code.
+- (2) Whenever any search is made or any such written authority is issued, the police officer concerned shall, as soon as practicable, report the issue of the authority, the grounds on which it is issued and the results of any search made under it, to a district magistrate within whose area of jurisdiction the search is to be made or was made. - (3) Where anything is seized after a search conducted pursuant to this section, the police officer seizing it, shall- - (a) forthwith or as soon as it is practicable evaluate or cause the property to be evaluated so as to ascertain its value; - (b) issue an official receipt evidencing such seizure and on which the value of the property as ascertained and bearing in addition to his signature, the signature of the owner of the premises searched and that of at least one independent person who witnessed the search. - (4) Where at any stage of the investigations it appears that anything seized is not related to any economic or other offence in respect of which any person is or is to be charged, the police officer in charge of the case shall forthwith cause the thing to be restored to its owner and shall in no case detain it longer than is necessary. - (5) Any person who being empowered by law to order, authorise or conduct the search of a building, vessel, carriage, box, receptacle or place, exercises such power without having a reasonable ground, commits offence of abuse of office in terms of section 96 of the Penal Code.